 The University of West Florida is dedicated to the advancement of knowledge and learning and to the development of ethically responsible individuals.
 University students and student organizations are expected to uphold appropriate standards of behavior and to respect the rights and privileges of others.
-All Sstudents and student organizations are expected to conduct themselves is expected to be in accordance with all federal, state and local laws, and Board of Governors Education rules and University rules, regulations, and policies.
+All students and student organizations are expected to conduct themselves in accordance with all federal, state and local laws, and Board of Governors and University rules, regulations, and policies.

 The University affirms its desire to maintain a learning and living environment for all students that is free from all forms of unlawful discrimination, harassment and retaliation.
 The University is committed to ensuring that all students, faculty and staff are treated with dignity and respect.
-An environment of mutual respect must prevail if the University is to fulfill its goals; therefore, Daiscrimination, harassment and retaliation will not be tolerated are detrimental to an environment of mutual respect that must prevail if the University is to fulfill its goals.
+An environment of mutual respect must prevail if the University is to fulfill its goals; therefore, discrimination, harassment and retaliation will not be tolerated.
 All members of the University community are responsible for ensuring that their conduct does not discriminate, harass or retaliate against others and are to cooperate in maintaining a climate where discrimination, harassment and retaliation are not tolerated.